 Your budget determines how much money you can afford to spend every month while covering operational expenses.
 Once you receive your business loan, you’ll have more money at your disposal, but your monthly spending will increase as well.
 However, if you’ve maintained a steady budget since starting your business, this won’t be your first time dealing with this effect on your business’s finances.

 Business owners with concrete budgets are less likely to ask for more money than they can afford to pay back.
 When deciding how much to ask for, they calculate the impact of potential monthly payments on their ability to cover operational expenses while growing the business simultaneously.

-Also, if you know the importance of staying on budget, you’re less likely to take on unnecessary expenses.
-For example, you wouldn’t hire another full-time employee just to fill an empty position.
+If you know the importance of staying on budget, you’re less likely to take on unnecessary expenses.
+For example, you wouldn’t hire another full-time employee to fill an empty position.

 Most financial institutions require bank statements from business loan applicants.
 Effective cash flow management ensures that the business pays itself at the right time and always maintains a sufficient bank balance.

 Businesses that prioritize cash flow also know which time(s) of the year they are spending and earning the most money.
 Both periods should determine when the business applies for funding and the requested amount.